Ministry of Health Singapore. All Rights Reserved.

 Physical activity comes in many forms.
 If you have not been working out recently, it’s best to start slowly.

-First things first: if you have existing health problems, it is important to check with your doctor or healthcare professional what activity is safe for you and how often you can exercise.
+First things first: if you have existing health problems such as heart disease or Type 2 diabetes, it is important to check with your doctor or healthcare professional what kind of regular physical activity is safe for you and how often you can exercise.

 For example, diabetes patients who are on insulin treatment need to find out how to manage their blood sugar and insulin injections before and after exercise.

-benefits of exercise for overall health, such as for your heart, lungs and bones.
+Research shows many benefits of exercise for overall health, such as for your heart, lungs and bones.
+It also helps reduce your risk of certain chronic conditions.

 Why?
 Because ultimately, weight loss is like a mathematical equation.
 Output - Input = Weight loss.

-Output means how many calories we use up while input refers to the calories we consume.
+Output means how many calories we use up while input refers to the number of calories we consume (calorie intake).

 If we are active and use up more calories than we take in, our body will do what comes naturally: lose weight.

-If you want to know more about losing weight the healthy way, here arefive tips from HPB.
+If you want to know more about losing weight the healthy way, here are

 Related: How to Lose Weight the Healthy Way